TheDaVinciCodes/DmsDocCollector/README.md

+!!!
+This was a Project for my Internship in a company working with an internal DMS therefor the following documentation is for demonstration purposes only and consequently will not work in other systems since the DmsRestClient library isn't available !!!

 # DMS Doc Collector
-Command line / Webserver tool for provide claimed docs
+Command line / Webserver tool to provide claimed docs.

 ## Environment Requirements
 #### System